konflux-ci/architecture/ADR/0006-log-conventions.md

 Use the key `resource` with the name of the resource being acted upon.

 Optionally, use the key `source` to direct developers to the source code where the action occurred.

+Include these in the `ADDITIONAL_JSON_DATA` at the end of the log line.
+They can optionally appear in the human-readable `MESSAGE`.

 ### Controller audit logs